-Review: Tartuffe delivers shameless, unstoppable comedy at Stratford Festival
+Review: Tartuffe delivers shameless, unstoppable comedy

 Equally notable about Bolt's translation is its form.
 Molière wrote Tartuffe in alexandrines, rhyming twelve-syllable lines – and most English-language productions, including all of Stratford's to date, have employed a 1963 version by Richard Wilbur, a classic in its own right, that translated the play into iambic pentameter.

-Bolt, however, has distilled Molière’s lines down even further, into rhyming, eight-syllable lines – a rare form of verse known as trochaic octameter.
-(Think Edgar Allen Poe’s The Raven.)
+Bolt, however, has distilled Molière's lines down even further, into rhyming, eight-syllable lines – a rare form of verse known as trochaic octameter.
+(Think Edgar Allan Poe's The Raven.)

 It's a genius idea: Though the Bolt lines are two-thirds the length of Molière's, they feel like they're in the same time signature – French triplets transformed into English eighth notes.
 What is lost in poetry is made up for in snappiness and, for once, the listener never gets ahead of the jokes.

-Note: Editor’s note: This review of Tartuffe is from the 2017 run.
-The Stratford Festival production is now on at Canadian Stage (presented with Crow’s Theatre, Groundling Theatre Company and David versus Goliath productions) in Toronto until Jan.
-27, with Akosua Amo-Adem replacing Anusree Roy as Dorine.